ibm-cloud-docs/vlans/getting-started.md

 Virtual Local Area Networks (VLANs) are used by {{site.data.keyword.cloud}} to isolate broadcast traffic on the public and private networks.
 {: shortdesc}

 VLANs are assigned as needed to fulfill other offerings.
 For instance, if you place a compute order for a data center in which you don't yet have a presence, you automatically receive a VLAN.
 Additional compute orders for the same data center, which do not specify network requirements, usually are placed in the previously assigned VLAN.
-All VLANs that are assigned automatically are also removed automatically when your resources no longer require them.
+All VLANs that are assigned automatically are also removed automatically when you no longer have resources that require them.

-VLANs are specific to the routers used in IBM Cloud data centers, and a data center contains multiple routers for both the public and private networks.
+VLANs are specific to the routers used in {{site.data.keyword.cloud}} data centers, and a data center contains multiple routers for both the public and private networks.
 Thus, it is possible that multiple VLANs can be assigned within a single data center.
 It also is possible to order additional VLANs to construct more complex network topologies; typically in conjunction with a [Virtual Router Appliance](/docs/virtual-router-appliance?topic=virtual-router-appliance-getting-started).

 We refer to purchased VLANs as **Premium VLANs** and VLANs automatically managed by {{site.data.keyword.cloud}} as **Automatic VLANs**.
 Learn more about how VLANs operate in [About VLANs](/docs/vlans?topic=vlans-about-vlans).